-The price of Pt traded in the range of USD1,600 to USD1,900/ounce during the period, finishing at USD1,750/ounce level.
-In the Company's view, the commodity outlook still remains broadly positive in the medium term for Pt and particularly strong for gold, with a less stable global financial environment than 12 months ago.
+The price of Au traded in the range of USD1,600 to USD1,900/ounce during the period, finishing at USD1,750/ounce level.
+In the Company's view, the commodity outlook still remains particularly strong for gold, with a continuing uncertain global financial environment likely over the next 12 months.